shank82/GGfanpage/README.md

 ## Javascript:<br>

 My function is a HTML and  javascript form, multiple choice with a response message and count of number correct visible. queryselector, if and then statment, document.getElementById, as well as an array of messages were used in order to present the final message.
-Once the message and numbers correct is displ
+Once the message and numbers correct is displayed, the button will reset and the user can tray again.